 For individually designed cocurricular projects, Murphy Scholars must submit a proposal to the Hendrix-Murphy Foundation.
 A review panel evaluates each request to ensure it meets program goals and to approve the funding, including any expenditures from that Scholar’s Study-Travel Allowance Fund.

 A short reflection (3-4 pages, double-spaced) is required for all Murphy Scholar projects.
 These written works may be anywhere on the spectrum from straightforward and traditional to freeform and creative, but they must be polished, finished pieces, elegant in style, well-composed, and free of error.
-For traditional reflections, prompts are supplied on the Murphy Scholars' Moodle site.
+For traditional reflections, prompts are supplied on the Murphy Scholars Program Info Hub in Teams.